natcasd/chatdbt/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Sample code to run approaches is in test_approaches.ipynb
+4. Sample code to run approaches is in the notebooks in src/.

 ## Team Members